jazzband/wagtailmenus/docs/source/managing_flat_menus.rst

 1. Log into the Wagtail CMS for your project (as a superuser).

-2. Click on **Settings** in the side menu, then click on **Flat menus** from the options that appear.
+2. Click on "Settings" in the side menu, then on "Flat menus".

 Adding a new flat menu
 ======================

-1. From the listing page above, click the **Add flat menu** button
+1. From the listing page above, click the "Add flat menu" button

     .. image:: _static/images/wagtailmenus-flatmenu-add.png
-        :alt: Screenshot indicating the location of the 'Add flat menu' button
+        :alt: Screenshot indicating the location of the "Add flat menu" button

-2. Fill out the form, choosing a unique for site **handle** to reference in your templates.
+2. Fill out the form, choosing a unique-for-site "handle", which you'll use to reference the menu when using the ``{% flat_menu %}`` tag.

     .. image:: _static/images/wagtailmenus-flatmenu-edit.png
         :alt: Screenshot showing the FlatMenu edit interface